Westchester Assault Attorney

 Defending Against Assault Charges in Westchester County

-Assault Charges in NY
+Assault Charges in New York

 Article 120 of the New York Penal Law governs the prosecution of assault charges and related matters.
 The seriousness of the assault charge or related charge, including whether the prosecution is a felony or misdemeanor prosecution, depends on a variety of factors.